What Is Paprika? How Do You Cook With It and Use It?

 Using Paprika in the Kitchen:

-- Add a Pop of Color: Paprika's rich coloring enhances the visual appeal of food.
+- Add a Pop of Color: Paprika's vibrant coloring enhances the visual appeal of food.
 This spice makes a great garnish.
 Use it to top macaroni, chicken, or soup.
 A light dash of paprika also makes deviled eggs and potato salad more appealing.
 It adds color and interest without overwhelming the dish's flavor.

 - Spanish Vs. Hungarian Paprika: Know that when a recipe calls for Hungarian paprika, you'll need to find a mild, sweet variety, preferably an imported version that's actually from Hungary.
 Spanish paprika tastes different and tends to be much spicier.